 At Houghton we use the Power Maths scheme as it is a UK curriculum mastery programme designed to spark curiosity and excitement and nurture confidence in maths.
 This programme is an enriched approach that cleverly combines interactive teaching tools, rich and quality textbooks, and practice books.
-It is built around a child centred lesson design that models and embeds a growth mindset approach to maths and focuses on helping all children to build a deep understanding of maths concepts.
-It embeds a deeper understanding of maths by utilising concrete, pictorial, and abstract approaches so that pupils understand what they are doing more, rather than learning to repeat routines.
-Pupils are given the opportunity to fully reason as well as develop fluency.
+A continuous and embedded approach to teacher support and professional development throughout.
+It is built around a child-centred lesson design that models and embeds a growth mindset approach to maths and focuses on helping all children to build a deep understanding of maths concepts.
+It embeds a deeper understanding of maths by utilising concrete, pictorial and abstract approaches so that pupils understand what they are doing more, rather than learning to repeat routines, pupils are given the opportunity to fully reason as well as develop fluency.